Review: 2024 Polestar 2 EV is a late bloomer worth another look

 As soon as the roads became twisty, it all started making sense.
 While the Polestar 2 still feels heavy, it’s a great deal more nimble, and at its best in the single-motor rear-drive setup.
 It’s a road feel that’s not unlike that of older AMG models and M cars—just heavier.

-For the most part, this revised model doesn’t have the previous model’s uncertainty on center when unwinding between tight corners.
-And I noticed my preferences changed in this car.
-While I favor the lightest setting in the previous versions, here the standard or firm steering settings seemed more appropriate for the car.
+For the most part, this revised model doesn’t have the previous model’s uncertainty on center when unwinding between tight corners, although especially in the dual-motor model it remains a weak point, without much road feel or weighting.
+But I noticed my preferences changed versus previous versions; here the standard or firm steering settings seemed more appropriate for the car.

 While I liked the single motor version better in most ways, the regenerative braking simply doesn’t feel like it was coming on as strong in the rear-wheel-drive model as it did in the front-wheel-drive model—even though, by the specs, Polestar says that it can pull up to 100 kw from brake regen, which is the same as AWD models.